ClickHouse/ClickHouse/docs/en/operations/table_engines/collapsingmergetree.md

   1. The first "cancel" row, if there is one more "cancel" row than "state" rows.
   1. None of the rows, in all other cases.

       The merge continues, but ClickHouse treats this situation as a logical error and records it in the server log.
-This error can occur if the same data were inserted accidentally more than once.
+This error can occur if the same data were inserted more than once.

 Thus, collapsing should not change the results of calculating statistics.
 Changes gradually collapsed so that in the end only the last state of almost every object left.